Solar System Class 8 Notes Pdf

 Comets

-- cosmic snowballs of frozen gases, rock, and dust moving around the sun in elongated orbit.
+- cosmic snowballs of frozen gases, rock, and dust moving around the sun in an elongated orbit.

 - glowing gases and tail form tail of the comet